-The Verification process is becoming more and more ‘customized,’ so not all students and parents are required to provide the same information.
+The Verification process is somewhat‘customized,’ so not all students and parents are required to provide the same information.
 However, everyone needs to complete and return the Verification Form we mail.

 Using the IRS Data Retrieval Tool (DRT) on your FAFSA makes the Verification process go faster!
 The DRT allows taxpayers (student or parent) to transfer key financial data from their IRS Tax Return directly to a FAFSA.
 Students and parents who use the DRT and did not change any of the transferred items will, with very few exceptions, not have to provide us with any financial documents for Verification.
-Taxpayers who were unable to (or chose not to) use the DRT will, in most cases, need to provide us with signed copies of IRS Tax Return Transcripts ordered directly from the IRS.
-You can request a Tax Return Transcript online, by phone, or by mail.
-Note that we can not accept your copies of your tax return; a Transcript must come from the IRS.
+The small percentage of taxpayers who are unable to use the DRT will, in most cases, need to provide us with signed copies of IRS Tax Return Transcripts ordered directly from the IRS.
+Learn how to request a Tax Return Transcript.
+Note that we cannot accept your copies of your tax return; a Transcript must come from the IRS.

 Once we have everything we need from you (and parents) we compare your FAFSA data with Verification information received and, if needed, we will adjust your FAFSA information.
 In some cases, we may require additional information.
 Please respond quickly to prevent delays in processing your financial aid.